 Cash-only spending sucks.
 But it works.
 When we use a credit card, we buy whatever we want and swipe that magical piece of plastic and everything is paid for.
 Until now, we’ve paid it off every month, so it hasn’t been a problem.

-By sticking to cash-only, we’ll put more focus on our spending habits, stick to our budget, and (hopefully) think twice before we put something in the cart.
+By sticking to cash-only, we’ll put more focus on our spending habits and (hopefully) think twice before we put something in the cart.

 As for side gigs, it will give us the boost we need to help get this debt paid off.

 Right now, I’m balancing three roles.
 I’m a content marketing writer, part-time digital editor, and a Shipt Shopper.

 Andrew has a full-time job and is looking into side gigs to make extra money.

 We’ve got to get this debt gone, yo!